dante-signal31/coko/README.md

 Problem there is that local copies may have changed their owners or permissions after being edited by user so those metadata are carried over original directory overwriting them.

-This tools let you take an snapshot of your files metadata in a particular directory in order to restore those metadata after files have been overwritten by others version.
+This tools let you take an snapshot of your files metadata in a particular directory in order to copy files over that directory and restoring those metadata after the copy process.

 ## An use case
 One use case we're using coko for is to let or development team to fine tune configuration files of development containers.
 They have their own copy of configuration files and we let them upload to a transient folder inside container.
 Then a cron job copy files from that transient folder into application folder using coko.
 If we weren't using coko, application folder would end having files with the users, our developers have to upload changes, as owners.